 In the next post I’m going to look at the new syntax for coroutines introduced in Python 3.5, which was the inspiration for writing this series of posts in the first place.

-This is part 3 of the “State of Python Coroutines” series of posts:
+This is the 3rd of the 4 articles that currently make up the “State of Python Coroutines” series.